vmarasow/create-pico-app/README.md

 # create-pico-app ⚡

-A lightning-fast CLI tool to scaffold C/C++ projects for the Raspberry Pi Pico and Pico W.
+A lightning-fast CLI tool to scaffold FreeRTOS and C/C++ projects for the Raspberry Pi Pico and Pico W.

 It handles the complex CMake configuration, sets up VS Code IntelliSense automatically, and provides build/flash scripts so you can start coding immediately.